Skip to content

 A confirmation window will show up to ensure this is the device you want to delete.
 To continue, press Delete.

-A notification will appear at the top of your screen saying the device has been removed from the deployment and deleted from your organisation.
-The device will no longer appear in your Deployment devices list.
+A notification will appear at the top of your screen saying the device has been deleted and will no longer appear in your devices list as seen below:

 Webhooks